lukiies/mpublish/README.md

 <h1>mpublish.sh</h1>

-<b>One command way to publish meteor application in Your private web server.</b>
+<b>One command way to publish meteor application into Your private web server.</b>

 <h2>Why?</h2>
 Meteor team work at very big, safe and excellent Galaxy module which isnt ready yet.
 This will be awesome - when it’ll be ready. mpublish.sh script is well-enough utility which make Your local meteor application running as a full-web site with one command way - and is ready for know.
 Simple, unsafe - just work utility - that safe much your time.